rabbitmq/rabbitmq-website/site/stomp.md

 default.
 This can be controlled by setting the `prefetch-count` header on `SUBSCRIBE` frames to the desired integer count.

+### <a id="stream-support" class="anchor" href="#stream-support">Stream Support</a>

+The `SUBSCRIBE` frame supports a `x-stream-offset` header to specify the offset to start consuming from in a [stream](/streams.html).
+A typical subscription frame for a stream will look like the following:

+    SUBSCRIBE
+    destination:/amq/queue/my-stream
+    ack:client
+    prefetch-count:10
+    x-stream-offset:next

+Note the `ack` and `prefetch-count` headers are also necessary.
+The `x-stream-offset` header has the same semantics as in [AMQP 0.9.1](/streams.html#consuming), the possible values are:

+ * `first` to start consuming from the first available message in the stream
+ * `last` to start consuming from the last written chunk of messages
+ * `next` to start consuming from the end of the stream (note the consumer will not receive messages until someone is publishing to the stream)
+ * `offset=<offset-value>` to start from a specific offset, e.g. `offset=40000`
+ * `timestamp=<unix-time>` to start from a given time, e.g. `timestamp=1619432061` for
+ `2021-04-26T10:14:21+00:00`

+The default value is `next`.

+When delivering messages from a stream, the message offset (that is the position of the message in the stream) is included in the `x-stream-offset` header of the `MESSAGE` frame.

 ### <a id="pear.hpos" class="anchor" href="#pear.hpos">Header prohibited on `SEND`</a>

 It is not permitted to set a `message-id` header on a `SEND` frame.